Mysteriza/ESP8266Display-BME680/README.md

 * **Altitude Filtering:** Uses a median filter and an Exponential Moving Average (EMA) to provide a smooth and reliable altitude reading, rejecting spurious outliers.

 ### Connectivity & Accuracy
+* **NTP Sync on Boot:** The device synchronizes its clock with an NTP server once at startup.
+No periodic NTP re-sync is performed, conserving energy.
-* **Automatic QNH Updates:** Optionally connects to Wi-Fi on boot and periodically (once per hour) to fetch the current sea-level pressure (QNH) from the Open-Meteo API for the specified latitude/longitude.
+* **Automatic QNH Updates:** Connects to Wi-Fi periodically (every **1 hour**) to fetch the current sea-level pressure (QNH) from the Open-Meteo API for the specified latitude/longitude.
 This dramatically improves the accuracy of altitude calculations.
 * **Scientific Altitude Formula:** Employs a more precise altitude formula that accounts for temperature and humidity, providing better results than the standard barometric formula alone.

 ### Hardware & Power Management